FYTA-GmbH/uc-integration-fyta/README.md

 ## Known Issues

-- **Package Upload Failure**: The integration package is rejected by the Remote Two simulator with a "Binary directory not found" error.
+- **Configuration Interface**: The setup interface appears but doesn't properly display or process input fields.
-- **FYTA API Authentication**: The authentication flow with FYTA credentials has not been tested yet.
+- **FYTA API Authentication**: The authentication flow with FYTA credentials doesn't work yet.
-- **Entity Creation**: The entity creation and management need testing with actual device data.
+- **Entity Creation**: The entity creation and management need implementation and testing with actual device data.

 ## Contributing